 Exhaust fans and air conditioners can also cause intrusive noise and are not allowed to be used in residential premises if they can be heard within a neighbour's living areas between 10pm to 7am on weekdays, and 10pm to 8am on weekends and public holidays.

 Construction sites are subject to noise restriction regulations provided under the Protection of the Environment Operations Act 1997 (POEO Act).
 However, some are regulated by the Environment Protection Authority (EPA) and others (local development) by Council.
 Council can control construction noise through conditions determined as part of development consents issued under planning legislation.
 If you are experiencing a noise-related issue with a neighbouring development construction site, try and resolve the issue by talking to your neighbour.
 If this proves unsuccessful, you can contact Council, who will review the conditions of development consent and address the issue with the property owner.

 Under the POEO Act, the EPA is the appropriate regulatory authority responsible for regulating noise from scheduled activities and noise emitted by public authorities.

 Council is responsible for the management of noise in relation to non-scheduled activities, with local police also involved in neighbourhood noise issues.

 The Protection of the Environment Operations (Noise Control) Regulation 2017 (the Regulation) addresses common noisy activities that are carried out in residential areas.
 The Regulation limits the time of day that noisy items, such as leaf blowers and stereos, are allowed to be heard in neighbouring residences.

-For noise restrictions and times, you can check the NSW Office of Environment and Heritage website.
+For noise restrictions and times, you can check the NSW Department of Planning, Industry and Environment website.